ec20468/Countdown/README.md

   - **State Management**: Using React's `useState` and `useRef` to hooks to handle timer control, player name input, and modal display logic.

-  - **Conditional Rendering**: Dynamically showing different components based on game state, such as displaying the winner or draw and allowing for game restarts.

   - **Event Handling**: Efficiently managing user interactions, such as starting/stopping the timer and resetting the game.

   - **Conditional Rendering**: Displaying the score or loss message dynamically based on player performance.